servalproject/serval_chat/README.md

 - Control which of your identities are usable / visible to others nearby
 - Provide your own local nickname for any other broadcast feeds
 - Be notified of incoming broadcast messages
-- See delivery or last read markers in private messaging, the information exists but is not yet visible.
+- See last read markers in private messaging, the information exists but is not yet visible.
 - Disable the app.
 If you are connected to wifi or bluetooth is enabled, the app will attempt to find other nearby users, there is currently no off switch.